brainglobe/brainrender-napari/README.md

 A napari plugin to visualise and manage BrainGlobe atlases. `brainrender-napari` aims to port the functionality of [`brainrender`](https://github.com/brainglobe/brainrender) to [`napari`](https://napari.org/stable/).
 ![add-region-brainrender-napari](https://github.com/brainglobe/brainrender-napari/assets/10500965/24fd3752-0ba7-4f47-aabf-5de22ff0f69b)

+## Usage

+Check out the ["Visualising an atlas in napari"](https://brainglobe.info/tutorials/visualise-atlas-napari.html) tutorial in the BrainGlobe documentation.

 ## Installation

 You can install `brainrender-napari` via [pip]: